 It’s never been cool to drive a minivan.
 The automobile industry is seeing a record number of Millennial and GenZ moms saying bye-bye to minivans and taking the pickup truck plunge.

-Yet, the minivan — specifically, the Dodge Caravan — had been the mainstay of the American family driveway for nearly three decades.
+Yet, the minivan — specifically, the Dodge Caravan — has been the mainstay of the American family driveway for nearly three decades.

-Since the 1990s, SUVs have provided something of an alternative to minivans for those looking for a little more style in their rides.
+Since the 1990s, SUVs have provided an alternative for those looking for a little more style in their rides than minivans.
 But, pickup trucks, especially the #1 best-selling Ford F-150, are delivering a better way to travel with families.

 There are many reasons behind the trend, but chief among them is the unique mindset of the demographic itself.
 These Millennial and Gen Z moms question all kinds of old thinking, including the idea that you can’t look cool when you’re shuttling kids around.
 Turns out you can look cool, and the pickup truck is the way to do it.

-There’s a good reason Millennials and Gen Zers constantly question conventional wisdom, like the old dictate, “moms buy minivans.”
+So, there’s a good reason Millennials and Gen Zers constantly question conventional wisdom, like the old dictate, “moms buy minivans.”
 They’ve grown up with the Internet, after all.
 What if I don’t like minivans?
 What if there’s another vehicle out there that makes sense and looks cool, too?
-To this younger generation, there is no problem that can’t be solved, no question that can’t be answered in seconds using the phone in their pocket.
-They’re the most mobile generation in history, and they don’t have patience for websites that don’t deliver the answers they’re looking for.
+Consequently, for this younger generation, there is no problem that can’t be solved, no question that can’t be answered in seconds using the phone in their pocket.
+They’re the most mobile generation in history, and they don’t have the patience for websites that don’t deliver the answers they’re looking for.

-Think about the Amazon mobile shopping experience: in a few clicks and mere seconds, you can find and purchase just about any item you want entirely on your phone.
+Think about the Amazon mobile shopping experience; with a few clicks in mere seconds, you can certainly find and purchase just about any item you want entirely on your phone.
 Amazon makes it easy to research and compare similar items right on their site.
-There’s never a need to click off and gets bits and pieces of information elsewhere.
+There’s never a need to click off and get bits and pieces of information elsewhere.
 And this is a big one: Amazon never requires you to speak with a sales associate before you can make a purchase.